apache/arrow/docs/source/format/Columnar.rst

 A RecordBatch message contains the actual data buffers corresponding to the physical memory layout determined by a schema.
-The metadata for this message provides the location and size of each buffer, permitting Arrat data structures to be reconstructed using pointer arithmetic and thus no memory copying.
+The metadata for this message provides the location and size of each buffer, permitting Array data structures to be reconstructed using pointer arithmetic and thus no memory copying.

 The serialized form of the record batch is the following: